Case StudyHow Embodee's 3D web platform delivered game-changing results for global fashion firm

 At a high level, the platform helps companies leverage their 3D investments to achieve greater volume and speed by giving them a new way to collaborate and communicate.

-After meeting with Embodee vice presidents Ben Sosinksi (product) and Yoram Burg (sales), Norlanka joined the Orchids platform’s early access group of companies beta testing it.
+After meeting with Embodee vice presidents Ben Sosinksi (product) and Yoram Burg (sales), Norlanka joined the Embodee platform’s early access group of companies beta testing it.

 “We felt like the platform was kind of being tailored to what we required,” Kilbey said.
 “It was fantastic to see all of our feedback being taken notice of.
 Then every release just made it easier and easier to use.”